I’m a cryptographer – a person who professionally builds and breaks cryptosystems. Here’s a recent CV with a clickable list of publications.

 In September 2018 I joined PQShield Ltd., a University of Oxford spin-out focusing on Post-Quantum Cryptography.
 I work on various things but I’m mainly responsible for cryptographic hardware IP and the PQSoC Post-Quantum Secure Element.

 Current Public Research (2020)

 A Hardware Random Number Generator is something that was clearly needed for RISC-V and PQSoC.
-I worked with the RISC-V Cryptographic Extensions Task Group (Crypto TG) to map out the requirements (FIPS 140-3 etc) and a broader TRNG architecture for RISC-V. We have a new paper out: Building a Modern TRNG: An Entropy Source Interface for RISC-V (with G.R.
+I worked with the RISC-V Cryptographic Extensions Task Group ( Crypto TG repo ) to map out the requirements (FIPS 140-3 etc) and a broader TRNG architecture for RISC-V. We have a new paper out (at ASHES 2020): Building a Modern TRNG: An Entropy Source Interface for RISC-V (with G.R.
 Newell and B. Marshall).

-A lightweight AES and SM4 instruction set extension for RISC-V resides at LWAES ISA.
-This is an open source design, hardware and software contribution to the RISC-V Foundation, and has been recommended as 32-bit “𝞶3” AES ISE.
-A short initial report at SECRISC-V: A Lightweight ISA Extension for AES and SM4.
+A lightweight AES and SM4 instruction set extension for RISC-V: lwaes repo.
+This is an open source design, hardware and software contribution to the RISC-V International, and has been recommended as 32-bit “𝞶3” AES ISE.
+A short initial report at SECRISC-V 2020: A Lightweight ISA Extension for AES and SM4.
 A longer report with Crypto TG, covering additional matters such as DPA: The design of scalar AES Instruction Set Extensions for RISC-V (with B. Marshall, G. R. Newell, D. Page, C. Wolf).

 Post-Quantum Energy Budgets on Embedded: PQPS is a “lab” for power measurements of PQ crypto – basic research for mobile and IoT security.
 There is a short write-up on this, published at IEEE MobileCloud 2020: Mobile Energy Requirements of the Upcoming NIST Post-Quantum Cryptography Standards and also on arXiv.